 The most important aspect of owning a vehicle and how it relates to your budget and spending is that unlike your home which will typically increase in value over time, your vehicle will depreciate (lose value).
 In fact, if you purchase a new car, on average your new car will lose 50% of its value in the first five years – regardless of how well you maintain it.

 So does that mean you shouldn’t budget any money for your vehicle?
+That home and auto expenses are really more about budgeting for your home?

 The answer is no.